Pedestrian Accident Lawyer in Springfield, IL

 - As a pedestrian enters or leaves a street or highway from a driveway, private road, building, or alley

-How is Fault Determined in Springfield, IL Pedestrian Accidents?
+How is Fault Determined in a Pedestrian Accident in Springfield

-A police report may help determine fault in your pedestrian accident.
+A police report may help determine fault in pedestrian accidents.
 The insurance companies may conduct independent investigations to determine fault, while your attorney can conduct an inquiry on your behalf.
-If necessary, the lawyers at the Noll Law Office may obtain the services of a private investigator, attempt to locate video footage of the accident, or hire accident reconstruction specialists while investigating your claim.
+If necessary, the lawyers at the Noll Law Office may obtain the services of a private investigator, attempt to locate video footage of the accident or hire accident reconstruction specialists while investigating your claim.

 You may wonder what your claim is worth.
 Your attorney will calculate your losses, including your medical expenses, lost wages, pain and suffering, scarring, and other damages on your behalf.
 With your approval, the Noll Law Office will submit a demand asking the insurance company to pay those damages.
 Negotiations then typically commence.